MicrochipTech/fpga-hls-examples/Training1/readme.md

 The initiation interval is 1, meaning that this hardware block can accept a new input value every clock cycle.
-We will cover SmartHLS pipelining in more detail in Section 10 including cases where the pipeline initiation interval must be greater than 1.
+We will cover SmartHLS pipelining in more detail in the [Pipelining Section](#smarthls-optimization-concepts-pipelining), including cases where the pipeline initiation interval must be greater than 1.
 The pipeline depth of this block is 2, meaning we will get the first output 2 cycles after the first input, after which time we will get the next output every clock cycle.